JaredReisinger/wordpressed/README.md

 - [ ] Create streamlined “namespace-specific” client?

 - [ ] Generate namespace-specific authentication?
 (WooCommerce has its own, but I don’t see that “magic” exposed in the discovery information.)

-## _Why?_

-The existing WordPress API client wrappers (or namespace-specific ones, like for WooCommerce) are somewhat frustrating to use, and their Typescript typings are often either nonexistent or incorrect (in one case because of very non-standard Javascript export objects).
-The _de facto_ standard WP API client library hasn’t been updated for years, and doesn’t follow modern design patterns, predates ESM, etc.

-Further, the WordPress REST API is designed in such a way that most, if not all, API calls follow the same pattern.
-All that really differs is the shape of the data going in, and the shape coming out… exactly the thing for which Typescript excels!

-On top of that, I have [a particular use-case](https://www.npmjs.com/package/order-fetcher) for which a modern client would be incredibly beneficial.